Bimpdis/Incident-Report/README.md

 # Incident-Report
-A comprehensive incident report concerning suspicious login activity and confirmed compromise, with a detailed write-up.
+A comprehensive real-world incident report concerning suspicious login activity and confirmed compromise, with a detailed write-up.